GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/10.The-Fields-Are-White/docs.md

 ---
+title: |
-title: 630.
-The Fields Are White
+    630. The Fields Are White - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 630.
+The Fields Are White.
+The fields are all white, And the reapers are few, We children are willing, But what can we do, To work for our Lord in His harvest?
+    keywords:  |
-    keywords: Christ in Song, The Fields Are White, The fields are all white,
+        Christ in Song, adventhymnals, advent hymnals, The Fields Are White, The fields are all white.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 630. THE FIELDS ARE WHITE
+####  Christ in Song,

 ```txt
 1.